aosabook/500lines/bytecode-compiler/bytecompiler.md

 'g' has no local definition, and in fact no global one we can see either.
 So it's neither fast nor deref.
-(CPython's compiler will generate different instructions if it's known to be global -- instructions like `LOAD_GLOBAL` -- but our compiler won't.
+(CPython's compiler will generate different instructions for variables known to be global -- instructions like `LOAD_GLOBAL` -- but our compiler won't.
 This should be an easy improvement to make.)